-I spent a year in Melbourne before venturing to KL, a city crowned as being the ‘the most liveable city in the world’ by Mercer for 7 years running.
+I spent a year in Melbourne before venturing to KL, a metropolis crowned as being the ‘the most liveable city in the world’ by Mercer for 7 years running.
 I thought anywhere else would be a hard act to follow, but as it turns out, in many ways KL has given the Sailor and I a better standard of living.
 With the hundreds of thousands expats who call this city home, it’s not just us that feel this way.

 Whilst statistical data doesn’t tell you everything, like how you’ll feel in a place or how your personal experiences will pan out, it is a good indicator into potential liveability.
 Fortunately on both occasions, Mercer has pulled it out of the bag for me.

-For example they don’t offer this: in KL the average temperature is 30+ degrees and there are 365 pool days per year.
-(Sorry, London what?!)
-On a cold day, it might drop to 26/27 after a storm.
 Most expats live in condos that have all of the extra facilities, like swimming pools and jacuzzis.
-They often feel like holiday resorts with long-term residents.
+They often feel like holiday resorts with long-term residents and it’s a great set-up for hosting out-of-town guests.

-This partly makes the leisure time here so spoiling.
+This aspect of leisure time here is awesome.
 I mean, who doesn’t like to come home after a long day in the office and hit the jacuzzi for some therapy?
-Or have some quality pool-time over the weekends?
-The set-up also makes it perfect for hosting out-of-town guests.
+Okay, so I’ve rarely done that, but quality pool-time over the weekend is a bonus.

 Wining & Dining

-As a foodie, I admit to being a tad disappointed with offerings when I first arrived to KL.
-The quality wasn’t always consistent, and food was sometimes too oily or at worst, inedible.
+As a foodie, I admit to being a tad disappointed with offerings when I first arrived to Kuala Lumpur.
+The quality wasn’t always consistent and food was sometimes too oily or at worst, inedible.